-Head whipping around, Emily quickly scanned for the voice she was looking for.
+Whipping around, Emily quickly scanned for the voice she was looking for.
 She sounded close, and tired.
 Gritting her teeth, Emily hobbled a little further until she was startled by movement to her right.
-Jumping as a hand reached out and grabbed her, Emily cursed yanking her arm away.
+Jumping as a hand reached out for her, Emily swore yanking her arm away.

 "Jesus Christ, Gillian!
 You scared the hell out of me."

-"Sorry, I –" She trailed off as the half-panicked looked finally registered in her sluggish brain.
-Wanting to reach out and comfort Emily, Gillian felt the urge to apologize for not being somewhere Emily would've been able to easily spot her.
-She had just needed something to lean against, and the backside of the tree currently behind her had been the closest thing.
+"Sorry, I –" She trailed off as the terrified looked finally registered with her sluggish brain.
+Wanting to comfort Emily, Gillian felt the urge to apologize for not being somewhere she could've been easily seen.
+But she had needed something to lean against, and the out of view portion of the tree had been the closest thing.
 The apology would have to wait; she didn't have the energy at the moment.

-Managing a somewhat controlled descent, she hit the ground and leaned back.
+Managing a somewhat controlled descent, she hit the ground with an oomf.
 Closing her eyes, she heard Emily drop her bag and unzip it.
 She knew what was coming.

 Emily tapped her again with slightly more force.
 "Come on, you have to drink something.
-You're bleeding; it'll help replace some fluids."
+You bled a lot; it'll help replace some fluids."

-Gillian realized that she was only trying to help, but she was having a hard time excepting that fact presently.
+Gillian realized that she was only trying to help, but she was having a hard time excepting that fact at the present moment.
 Her stomach already felt like a cannonball had taken up residents, and all she really wanted to do was burrow into her bed and never get back up.
 She would be content to live out the rest of her days in the safety of her blankets.

-Later she'd swear her heart stopped for a moment before it tried to rip its way out of her chest when she heard it: a soft rustle of bushes, faint, but heavy footsteps.
+She had just about dozed off when her heart stopped for a moment before it tried to rip its way out of her chest.
+She could hear them: a soft rustle of bushes, faint yet heavy footsteps.

 "Here kitty, kitty, kitty."
 It was hushed like there was still a good distance between them.

-These men were just toying with them, she knew.
-They could have caught them hours ago if they'd wanted too, but they were apparently enjoying the chase.
+These men were toying with them, she knew they were.
+They could have caught them hours ago if they'd wanted too, but they were apparently enjoying the hunt.
 They'd caught up countless times only to fall back, and they'd been yo-yoing between the two all night.

-This time was different though.
-They'd called out to them; they hadn't any time before, only gotten louder in their approach before backing off again.
-She thought, maybe, they were letting them know the game was over now.
+But this time was different.
+They'd called out, they hadn't any time before.
+They'd merely get louder in their approach before backing off again.
+Gillian thought, maybe, they were letting them know the game was finally over now.
 There would be no escape this time.

 Emily stole the bottle from her still stunned hand, and shoved it back in the bag.
 Swing it over her shoulder, she stood.
 Grabbing Gillian's hand, Emily pulled her up too.
-Starting off, she stopped when there was a tug on her arm.
-She tried again to no avail, her ward refusing to budge.
+Starting off, she was stopped be a tug on her arm.
+Emily tried again to no avail, her ward refusing to budge.
 "What are you doing?
-We gotta go," a slight hysteria laced through her voice at Gillian's silent protest.
+We gotta go," a slight hysteria laced her voice at Gillian's silent protests.

-Giving another semi-hard yank, Emily understood the sad look she was on the receiving end of.
+Giving another semi-hard yank, Emily understood the sad look she was receiving.
 She sniffed, dropping the cold hand from hers.
 "I'm not leaving you.
 I'm not.
 You can't make me."

 Gillian shook her head, swallowing hard.
-With a shaking hand, she tucked chuck of blood matted hair back, just needing a second to fully resign herself to what she was doing.
+With a shaking hand, she tucked a chuck of blood matted hair back, just needing a second to fully resign herself to what she was doing.
 Taking a deep breath, she winced placing her hands on Emily's shoulders and looked her in the eye.
 "You are.
 You have too.
 Get to the road, find help.
 You have to do it, I can't.
 I'm only going to get you caught"